SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ##  Logout

-The concept of a session no longer exists when using REPP, therefore the Logout command MUST not be implemented by the server.
+Due to the stateless nature of REPP, the session concept no longer exists and therefore the Logout command MUST not be implemented by the server.

-## Query Endpoints
+## Query Resources

    <!--TODO: ISSUE #9: How to handle authInfo data for INFO command (GET request)? -->
 Sending content using an HTTP GET request is discouraged in [@!RFC9110], there exists no generally defined semanticsfor content received in a GET request.